kjosib/sophie/README.md

 * A native-code [Virtual-Machine](https://github.com/kjosib/sophie/tree/main/vm) can run Sophie code at a respectable speed.
   It reads a "compiled" form which you can generate with a command-line like `sophie -x your/sophie/program.sg > program.is`.
-  It runs most of the examples just fine, but lags slightly behind on extensions.
 * Sophie has Turtle-graphics!
 (See [here](https://github.com/kjosib/sophie/blob/main/examples/turtle/turtle.sg) for examples.)
 * Sophie is interactive!
-See [this guessing game](https://github.com/kjosib/sophie/blob/main/examples/games/guess_the_number.sg) as an example.
+See [this guessing game](https://github.com/kjosib/sophie/blob/main/examples/games/guess_the_number.sg) or this [Not-Quite-Pong game](https://github.com/kjosib/sophie/blob/main/examples/games/nqp.sg) as examples.
 * The type-checker gives excellent feedback and cannot be fooled.
   Through abstract interpretation it completely rules out *type* errors.
   (Domain errors, such as division by zero, are still possible.)